 On his date, we mark the birth of William T. Francis in 1869.
 He was a Black politician and lawyer.

 Francis was born in Indiana and went to Minnesota at an early age.
-After completing his education, he served in the legal department of Northern Pacific Railroad.
+After completing his education, he served in the Northern Pacific Railroad legal department.
 In 1883 he married Nellie F. Griswold.
-Originally from Nashville, They shared commitment to gender, racial and social progress as well as talent for singing and acting.
-They formed a strong partnership in life and politics, and often performed together.
+Originally from Nashville, They shared a commitment to gender, racial and social progress, and talent for singing and acting.
+They formed a strong partnership in life and politics and often performed together.
 Francis left Northern Pacific to take over the solo law firm of his friend and mentor, Frederick McGhee, after his 1912 death.

 In 1927, he was appointed U.S. Minister to Liberia, Africa, by President Calvin Coolidge.
 Two years later, William Francis died there in 1929 of yellow fever.
 He and his wife (who died in 1969) are buried in Nashville's Greenwood Cemetery.